From Season 4 Theory Tracker: Every Mystery, Updated Weekly

 From has never been a show that hands you answers.
 Three seasons of locked doors, stone talismans, and monsters wearing human faces, and the closest thing to an explanation was a woman pushed from a lighthouse window and waking up in a hospital in Maine.
 That was the best Season 2 could do.

 Season 4 is different.
-Three episodes in, the show is moving faster than it ever has.
+Seven episodes in, the show is moving faster than it ever has — and for once, it's actually answering things.

 The Man in Yellow has a face and a voice.
 Boyd is cracking in ways that feel permanent.
 And the town itself seems to be shifting its rules, something it hasn't done since the pilot introduced the talismans as the only thing between the residents and a nightly massacre.